-Background of the bill & what we want
+Background of the Act; what we wanted and what we won

-The Bill has come out of the Fair Work Commission to try and promote Fair Work in Wales, and suggests using public procurement as a way to promote Fair Work.
+The Act came out of the Fair Work Commission to try and promote Fair Work in Wales, and use public procurement as a way to promote Fair Work.
 With an annual procurement spend of £6.3 billion, the Welsh public sector has a huge role to play in helping to drive sustainable consumption and production – Sustainable Development Goal 12.

 Through fair public procurement, public authorities can not only boost the demand of fair products, but they can also bring about cultural, organisational and systemic changes within their organisations and beyond.

-The Bill provides an important opportunity to use the power of public procurement to deliver social, environmental, economic and cultural outcomes in support of Wales’ 7 well-being goals.
+The passage of the Act provided an important opportunity to use the power of public procurement to deliver social, environmental, economic and cultural outcomes in support of Wales’ 7 well-being goals.
 This is particularly true for the achievement of the ‘globally responsible Wales’ goal which aims to make a ‘positive contribution to global well-being’.

-The Bill doesn’t mention the possibility of securing Fair Work for those in the supply chains that come into Wales, and we think that this is a missed opportunity for global responsibility and social and environmental justice.
+But when Welsh Government published the first draft of the Bill, no mention was made of securing Fair Work for those in the supply chains that come into Wales.
+Fair Trade Wales, alongside partner organisations expressed concern that this was a missed opportunity for global responsibility and environmental justice.